shsagir/play-area-sync/README.md

 ## Maintainability

-Find the right balance between being general and being precise (aka Captain Obvious).
-Very detailed step-by-step articles are easy to follow but get outdated very quickly.
-Don't "bury" numbers (like prices and limits) in articles.
-All those numbers must be managed in the "pricing" and the "specs" page.
+* Find the right balance between being general and being precise (aka Captain Obvious).
+* Very detailed step-by-step articles are easy to follow but get outdated very quickly.
+* Don't "bury" numbers (like prices and limits) in articles.
+* All those numbers must be managed in the "pricing" and the "specs" page.

-Keep it DRY!
+* Keep it DRY!
 Don't repeat yourself.
-Don't cover the same topic on different places.
+* Don't fully cover the same topic on different places.
 Just link to the location where it best suits.

 ## Link checking